That dollar metric results from a 49.4% increase from $4.7 billion five years earlier during 2020.

-Year over year, the value of Honduran exports accelerated by 162.8% compared to $5 billion for 2021.
+Year over year, the overall value of Honduran exports fell by -2.8% from $7.2 billion for 2023.

 Previously called Spanish Honduras thus distinguishing the Central American republic from British Honduras (now Belize), Honduras shares its western border with Guatemala, southwest border with El Salvador and southeast border also with El Salvador.
 The republic’s south coastline is along the Pacific Ocean at the Gulf of Fonseca while the Honduran north coastline is surrounded by the Gulf of Honduras, a large Caribbean Sea inlet.